-- 1 Open 5-3-1 Payroll Calculations. - 2 In the data control box, enter the number you want to assign the new calculation. - 3 In the Description box, enter a brief statement about the calculation. - 4 In the Tax Type list, click the tax type. - 5 In the Calculation Type list, click the calculation type. - 6 In the Calculation Method list, click the manner in which the calculation is computed. - IMPORTANT: When you use calculation method 17-Tables for federal or province income taxes, Sage 100 Contractor sets the rate.
-The rate does not appear in the payroll calculation or the employee record. - 7 When available, do the following: - a In the Default Rate box, enter the standard calculation rate. - b In the Default Max box, enter the calculation maximum. - c In the Max Type list, click the type of maximum for the calculation. - 8 In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account number that you want to debit. - 9 In the Credit Account box, enter the ledger account number that you want to credit. - 10 In the Credit Subaccount box, enter the ledger subaccount number that you want to credit. - a (Optional) If you want to use the employee number as the subsidiary account number, click Use employee# as subaccount.
+- 1 Open 5-3-1 Payroll Calculations. - 2 In the data control box, enter the number you want to assign the new calculation. - 3 In the Description box, enter a brief statement about the calculation. - 4 In the Tax Type list, click the tax type. - 5 In the Calculation Type list, click the calculation type. - 6 In the Calculation Method list, click the manner in which the calculation is computed.

+IMPORTANT: When you use calculation method 17-Tables for federal or state income taxes, Sage 100 Contractor sets the rate.
+The rate does not appear in the payroll calculation or the employee record.

+- 7 When available, do the following: - a In the Default Rate box, enter the standard calculation rate. - b In the Default Max box, enter the calculation maximum. - c In the Max Type list, click the type of maximum for the calculation. - 8 In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account number that you want to debit. - 9 In the Credit Account box, enter the ledger account number that you want to credit.

+10 In the Credit Subaccount box, enter the ledger subaccount number that you want to credit.